Memory effect from the scattering of Taub-NUT black holes: Dyonic soft theorems

 We have already alluded to various sources of subtleties with dyons, and here is one other example that the puzzles are more dramatic in gravity.
 At this stage, one may be tempted to discard the possibility of dynamical NUT-charged objects, or perhaps to make a draconian restriction of the allowed cases to special kinematical configurations or to objects with identical dyonic phase $\theta_i$.

 The scattering amplitudes approach suggests a natural gauge-invariant correction, however, which like \eqref{eq:Snaive} preserves the U(1) duality in the soft limit.
 Consider the expression

 where $q_1=-q_2$ as $k\rightarrow0$.
 The condition for gauge invariance is now $\sum_i e^{i\eta\theta_i} (p'_i-p_i-q_i)=0$; recall that $p_i'=p_i+q_i$.
-This expression is motivated by the diagrams in \eqref{eq:5ptdiag}, with each term ($i=1,2$) associated to a diagram.
+This expression is motivated by the diagrams in \eqref{eq:5ptdiag}, with each term ($i=1,2$) seemingly associated to one of the first two diagrams (the third diagram does not contribute to the soft factor in the standard setting).
 But the expression is intriguing, because of the coupling of the soft graviton to the exchanged graviton with momentum $q_i$.
 In the case $\theta_i=0$, this coupling cancels among the $i=1,2$ contributions, leading to the Weinberg soft factor.
 The standard notion of soft factorisation is that it involves only the external particles.
 Moreover, the coupling to the exchanged graviton here comes with unexpected nutty phases, which naively contradict unitarity.
 And yet, the physics of nutty couplings must necessarily break usual assumptions, and there is no current understanding of unitarity in this context.
 Gauge invariance motivates the generalisation of the soft factor written above, which is in fact quite simple.
 One can, however, spot an additional puzzling feature, namely the pole at $q\cdot k=0$.
 We will discuss this point later on.

 It would be interesting to apply our argument based on scattering amplitudes to the recent works \cite{Godazgar:2019dkh,Godazgar:2018qpq,Kol:2019nkc,Kol:2020ucd,Oliveri:2020xls}, which have a similar motivation, alongside older works, e.g.~\cite{Ashtekar:1982}.
 These deal with NUT parameters in the context of asymptotic symmetries, by considering {\it dual} charges at null infinity.
 We expect our observations on gauge invariance to be relevant also if massless nutty particles are considered.